Visa Traveler

 IMPORTANT: Account for additional time at the departing airport

 Depending on the airport, an agent is assigned the task of verifying the documents and accepting the Visa on Arrival fee.
-The airline would need to send over your passport and ticket information to the agent in UAE for approval to board the flight to UAE.
+The airline would need to send over your passport and ticket information to the agent in the UAE for approval to board the flight to the UAE.
 The approval usually takes anywhere from 5 minutes to an hour.

 Once the airline receives approval from the agency, you will be given the boarding pass.
 Make sure to account for this additional time and try to arrive at the airport early.